reggiestain/developer_test/README.md

 You are now set to go.

-Run the  Person Management Application on your web server and login with the details below:
+Run the Developer Test Application on your web server

-Email: reggiestain@gmail.com
-Password: 123456